-- 72. Support is bespoke.
-It is dependent upon the needs of each student. - 73.
-There are different layers of support and interventions available: - Quality first wave teaching.
+Support is bespoke.
+It is dependent upon the needs of each student.

+There are different layers of support and interventions available:

+- Quality first wave teaching.
 This is where the class teacher and the subject faculty adapts the delivery of the curriculum and the lessons to support the student. - Second wave interventions.
-This involves bespoke individual and small group interventions. - External agency support - Applications for EHCP - Initial decisions are based upon information from your child's primary school and assessment data in Year 6/7, - Early transitional meetings and visits are arranged for all parents/guardians of prospective students to discuss their child's needs and what support they may need. - Parents/guardians are given the school contact details and encouraged to make individual appointments if they have any specific worries or concerns and/or they would like to discuss the support available.
+This involves bespoke individual and small group interventions. - External agency support - Applications for EHCP - Early transitional meetings and visits are arranged for all parents/guardians of prospective students to discuss their child's needs and what support they may need.

+Parents/guardians are given the school contact details and encouraged to make individual appointments if they have any specific worries or concerns and/or they would like to discuss the support available.